AliceWonderMiscreations/libbitcoin-RPM/README.md

 time.
 This way, the CentOS 7 `libicu` package can be left alone.

-In the case of boost, however, not very many packages on my systems actually use the boost library, so I decided the best thing to do was simply to update the system boost (using the Fedora 26 Rawhide source RPM) and rebuild the RPM packages from CentOS 7 and EPEL that I use that did link against boost.
+In the case of boost, however, not very many packages on my systems actually use the boost library.
+Most of my servers did not even have boost installed.

+Thus I decided the best thing to do was simply to update the system boost (using the Fedora 26 Rawhide source RPM) and rebuild the RPM packages from CentOS 7 and EPEL that I use that did link against boost.

 On recent Fedora systems, that should not be an issue, your version of boost should already be new enough.
 However if you are on a CentOS 7 system and you